Free · No signup · Runs in your browser

 Personalize font, color, and spacing settings to create your ideal reading experience.

-Why dyslexia friendly tools help
+Why these tools help

 Choose the right tool for the moment